tfogal/fuzzapi/README.md

   https://wiki.haskell.org/Introduction_to_QuickCheck1

-but few of developers live in that world.
+but few developers live in that world.

 HF allows one to write an "abstract" test program along with a set of 'Generators'.
 The Generators produce one of any number of values and